bluesky-social/atproto/packages/api/OAUTH.md

 > [!CAUTION]
 >
-> By using `https://bsky.app/` as the `handleResolver`, you are using Bluesky's
-> servers as handle resolver.
-This has the advantage of not requiring you to
-> host your own handle resolver, but it also means that Bluesky will be able to
-> see the IP addresses of your users (and their associated handle).
-If you want
-> to avoid this, you will need to host your own handle resolver.
-If you are a
+> Using Bluesky-hosted services for handle resolution (eg, the `bsky.social`
+> endpoint) will leak both user IP addresses and handle identifier to Bluesky,
+> a third party.
+While Bluesky has a declared privacy policy, both developers
+> and users of applications need to be informed of and aware of the privacy
+> implications of this arrangement.
+Application developers are encouraged to
+> improve user privacy by operating their own handle resolution service when
-> PDS self-hoster, you can use your PDS's URL here.
-If you rely on Bluesky's
+> possible.
+If you are a PDS self-hoster, you can use your PDS's URL for
-> handle resolver, you are required to inform your users that their IP addresses
-> will be shared with Bluesky in your app's privacy policy.
+> `handleResolver`.

-The `oauthClient` is now configured to communicate with Bluesky's Authorization.
-We can now initialize it in order to detect if the user is already authenticated.
+The `oauthClient` is now configured to communicate with the user's Authorization Service.
+You can now initialize it in order to detect if the user is already authenticated.
 Replace the `// TO BE CONTINUED` comment with the following code:

 ```typescript
 const result = await oauthClient.init()